phanikishorelanka/k8s-intro/README.md

 # Kubernetes Introduction Course (my notes)

-This repo can be as a source code of the Introduction to Kubernetes course
+This repo can be used as a source code of the Introduction to Kubernetes course

 Prerequisites: k8s or minikube (or AKS/EKS), kubectl, ubuntu